Business energy monitoring: what every organisation should be doing and why

 Energy conservation, carbon footprint, sustainability… there’s plenty for organisations to think about when it comes to protecting the planet.
 Energy monitoring is a great way for businesses to focus their attention on what they’re using, how much and when – which then allows them to make strategic decisions.

 Energy use is a significant cost.
 Wasted energy costs businesses, not just financially but in terms of meeting compliance for environmental legislation.
-Reducing energy use makes sese on all levels.
+Reducing energy use makes sense on all levels.
 Cost savings, fighting climate change, increased compliance and enhanced reputation.

 A simple but highly effective solution is to harness the power of the Internet of Things (IoT).
 Using this smart connected technology in the workplace to provide highly accurate real-time data on energy use helps organisations understand in granular detail about what they’re using, and what they’re wasting.